Laetitia Garriott de Cayeux: Business career

 In 1998, while still a student at ESSEC, de Cayeux worked in China on Asian equity mandates at BNP Paribas, amidst the Asian financial crisis.
 In 1999, at age 21, she joined the investment banking division of Goldman Sachs in London where she worked on cross-border merger and acquisition transactions involving US, European, and Chinese state-owned companies.
 While at Harvard Business School, she co-authored with a classmate an award-winning business plan for an egg freezing technology company, Extend Fertility, which, over 15 years ago, became the first focused on enabling women, including those undergoing chemotherapy for cancer treatment, to preserve their fertility.
 At 26, she became an investment principal at multi-strategy investment fund TPG-Axon Capital.
-She left to join Renaissance Technologies before founding investment firm Ajna Capital LLC in 2008 where she served as CEO and portfolio manager.
-De Cayeux is Cofounder of Colorado-based advanced space technology company Escape Dynamics where she served as President and Chief Operating Officer.
-She is also an early investor in SpaceX and the Founder of Global Space Ventures where she serves as Managing Partner and through which she supports deep tech ventures in fields ranging from artificial intelligence, and aerospace to biotech.
+She left to join Renaissance Technologies before founding investment firm Ajna Capital LLC in 2008, where she served as CEO and portfolio manager.
+De Cayeux is cofounder of Colorado-based advanced space technology company Escape Dynamics where she served as president and chief lperating lfficer.
+She is also an early investor in SpaceX and the founder of Global Space Ventures where she serves as Managing Partner and through which she supports deep tech ventures in fields ranging from artificial intelligence, and aerospace to biotech.